bhuvanbsb/nokia-asha-music-explorer/README.md

 An Internet connection is required.

-Tested on:
-Nokia Asha 501 (Java Runtime 3.0.0 for Series 40)
+Tested on Nokia Asha 501 (Java Runtime 3.0.0 for Series 40).

 Developed with:

-Netbeans 7.3
+* Netbeans 7.3
-Nokia Asha SDK 1.0
+* Nokia Asha SDK 1.0

 8. Change history
 -------------------------------------------------------------------------------

-v1.0 The first version published at developer.nokia.com.
+* 1.0 The first version published at developer.nokia.com.